genevaers/Workbench/database/db2/README.md

 ## Replicate an existing GenevaERS environment and objects

-This process differs necessarily from the one above, and is used only for replicating an existing GenevaERS DB2 schema.
+These additional steps populate the new environment.
+This will replicate metadata from an existing GenevaERS DB2 schema.
 <pre>
 EXDSNMOD - change LOB file location <===
 EXMPNC2  - change schema